 Waitangi Treaty Grounds is one of New Zealand's premier attractions.
-Apart from wandering the extensive grounds and enjoying sea views, you can explore an excellent museum, watch authentic Māori cultural performances, see beautifully carved Māori meeting houses and be awed by a large traditional waka (canoe).
+Apart from wandering the extensive grounds and enjoying sea views, you can explore two excellent museums, watch authentic Māori cultural performances, see a beautifully carved Māori meeting house and be awed by a large traditional waka (canoe).
 A day pass gives you access to everything this important historic site has to offer.

 A short ferry ride from Paihia takes you to the historic settlement of Russell.
 Once a lawless port frequented by traders and whalers, it eventually became an elegant colonial town.
 You'll be transported back in time as you wander the seaside streets with their charming cafés and boutiques set in many of the original historic buildings.

 Kerikeri is home to two of New Zealand's oldest buildings, Kemp House and the Stone Store.
 Built by an early mission station with the support of local Māori chiefs, they provide fascinating insights into early colonial life in New Zealand.
 Set beside a river and waterfall, the store, a small museum and a café are open to visitors and there are regular guided tours of Kemp House.

 Te Waimate Mission, an easy 20-minute drive from Kerikeri, is another important historic site with some amazing stories to tell.
 The 1832 mission house has interpretive displays and artefacts, including an exhibit about the second signing of the Treaty of Waitangi after it was taken around the country for consideration by different Māori groups.

 To learn more, see our article on Kerikeri history and culture.